What are Average Gas & Electricity Bills in Ireland?

 The Commission for Regulation of Utilities (the CRU) is tasked with monitoring and collating information from Irish electricity and gas providers.
 According to the CRU, the average annual usage of electricity for an Irish household is 4,200 kWh.

-What is a kWh?A kilowatt-hour (kWh) is a unit of energy which is equivalent to 3.6 megajoules and is used to measure electricity and gas consumption.
+What is a kWh?A kilowatt-hour (kWh) is a unit of energy equivalent to 3.6 megajoules used to measure electricity and gas consumption.

 If the home heating and hot water system in your house run on electricity, you will also see an increase in this figure, especially during the winter months.